-Join Richard Harrington for an in-depth discussion in this video Taking some shots in Auto mode, part of Up and Running with the Nikon D5200 and D5300.
+Join Richard Harrington for an in-depth discussion in this video Taking some shots in Auto mode, part of Learning the Nikon D5200 and D5300.

 - Now that your camera is turned on and ready, with a lens and memory card attached, let's try it out.
 On the top of your camera is a dial, which let's you choose a shooting mode.
 The shooting mode determines what decisions the camera makes and which ones are up to you.
 You'd adjust these settings depending upon how you want to shoot.
 For example, sometimes you'll want fine control over how much of your scene is in focus from front to back.
 That's called depth of field.
 Aperture priority mode works well for this.
 Other times, you might want to freeze the action in a scene for a fast moving subject.